Concussion Return-to-Play Guidelines

 5. Full contact practice

-Following medical clearance, participate in normal training activities
+Participate in normal training activities

 Restore confidence and assess functional skills by coaching staff